Broadcast quality video and images: http://uni.cf/1QYq1Zy

 Despite this progress, recent vaccine-derived poliovirus outbreaks in countries like Lao-PDR, Ukraine, Guinea and Madagascar have underscored the risks that many countries continue to face due to low routine immunization coverage.
 These outbreaks serve as a reminder of the vital need for intensified efforts to strengthen routine immunization systems and address disparities in children’s access to basic health services.
 In Ukraine, for example, fewer than 14 per cent of children are immunized against polio.

-“We aim to bring a global halt to polio transmission by this time next year, but the only way to do this is for countries with low vaccination rates to re-double their efforts to reach every child, wherever they are and no matter how hard this may be,” said Peter Crowley.
+“We aim to bring a global halt to polio transmission by this time next year, but the only way to do this is for countries with low vaccination dates to re-double their efforts to reach every child, wherever they are and no matter how hard this may be,” said Peter Crowley.

 Notes for editors: